hippogriffin/woabelfast_summer_project/README.md

 The network security group and subnets have been created for the external facing load balancer for Preview.
 The NSG allows inbound traffic on port 80 and 443.

+# Support

+Two scripts were added which start up or shutdown any virtual machines in the specified environments.

+The scripts have been parameterised so when running them make sure to specify the environment you wish to perform the action on, e.g...

+        ./shutdown_instances preproduction

+Relevant jobs were added to Jenkins which starts up all instances at 8.30am everyday, and shuts them down at 5.30pm.

 # Training and Resources